Smartphones are becoming an important part of our lives, and they will continue to

 Some Basic Tips on Charging Your Phone Faster

-Do not use your phone while it is charging, when you are using your phone while it is charging you are consuming more power and his slows down the charging process.
+Do not use your phone while it is charging, when you are using your phone while it is charging you are consuming more power and he slows down the charging process.

 If you lose your original USB cable, do not buy those cheaper ones just because they look the same.
 For a price like $4-5, you can get the original ones so there is really no need of the cheaper ones here.